 You may be asking: how do I know I'm getting 404 errors?
 WordPress won't tell you automatically, so you need to track them.
 Google's free Analytics has support for 404 error tracking, so set this up to find out when things are going wrong.

-Our guide to installing a new WordPress theme cited the most common issue with WordPress themes as plugin conflicts.
-These are when themes and plugins are trying to use or access similar code, causing one or both of them to break – or your whole site breaking and the dreaded white screen showing instead.
+Our guide to installing a new WordPress theme cites the most common issue with WordPress themes as plugin conflicts.
+These are when themes and plugins are trying to use or access similar code, causing one or both of them to break -- or your whole site to break, and the dreaded white screen showing instead.

-Plugin conflicts are also the most likely cause of the white screen.
+Plugin conflicts are also a likely cause of the white screen.
 As we recommended in the theme installation guide:

 /wp-content/plugins/ and one-by-one move plugins to a new folder

 /wp-content/plugins-old/.
 This will deactivate the plugins from your site.
-Check your site after each, and you’ll need to move plugins not causing the issue back to the original folder you have your site back.
+Check your site after each, and move any plugins not causing the issue back to the original folder.

 You’ll now be able to access your site and either revert the change to your theme locally or start afresh by reinstalling an unedited version of your theme.
 It may be advisable to contact your theme’s support to avoid a repeat.

 What do you do when you find PHP warnings displaying on your site?
 These typically look something like this: